-Net Pacific Financial Holdings Limited (the "Company") is committed to maintaining a good standard of corporate governance within the Company and its subsidiaries (the "Group") by complying with the Code of Corporate Governance 2012 (the "Code") to enhance the interests of the Company's shareholders ("Shareholders") and to provide corporate transparency.
+Net Pacific Financial Holdings Limited (the "Company") is committed to maintaining a good standard of corporate governance within the Company and its subsidiaries (the "Group") by complying with the Code of Corporate Governance 2012 (the "Code") to enhance the interests of the Company's shareholders (the "Shareholders") and to provide corporate transparency.

-The board of directors (the "Board") set out in this report the Company's corporate governance framework and practices in place in respect of the financial year ended 31 December 2017 ("FY2017") with specific references made to each of the principles of the Code and the disclosure guide developed by the Singapore Exchange Securities Trading Limited (the "SGX-ST") in January 2015 (the "Guide").
-The Company had complied with the principles and guidelines as set out in the Code and the Guide, where applicable.
-Appropriate explanations will be provided in the relevant sections below where there are deviations from the Code and/or the Guide.
+The board of directors (the "Board") set out in this report the Company's corporate governance framework and practices in place in respect of the financial year ended 31 December 2018 ("FY2018") with specific references made to each of the principles of the Code, the disclosure guide developed by the Singapore Exchange Securities Trading Limited (the "SGX-ST") in January 2015 (the "Guide") and the SGX-ST Listing Manual Section B: Rules of Catalist (the "Catalist Rules").
+The Company had complied with the principles, guidelines and rules as set out in the Code, the Guide and the Catalist Rules, where applicable.
+Appropriate explanations will be provided in the relevant sections below where there are deviations from the Code and/or the Catalist Rules.